sigcsets/sigcse2022/_authors/posters.md

 ### Poster Proposal Format and Contents

-Limited to {{site.data.cfp.details[plural].limits}}.
+Limited to {{site.data.submissions.posters.limits}}.

-**New for SIGCSE 2020!** The first page of your submission will be published in the proceedings, while the second page will be for review purposes only.
+The first page of your submission will be published in the proceedings, while the second page will be for review purposes only.
 Please see the template provided below for more details.

 The first page (an extended abstract that will go into the proceedings) must adhere to ACM’s publication guidelines: